 Cybersecurity Risk.
-Cybersecurity failures by or breaches of each Domini Fund's Adviser, transfer agent, distributor, custodian, fund accounting agent or other service providers may disrupt Fund operations, interfere with a Fund's ability to calculate its NAV, prevent Fund shareholders from purchasing, redeeming or exchanging shares or receiving distributions or receiving timely information regarding the Fund or their investment in the Fund, cause loss of or unauthorized access to private shareholder information, and result in financial losses to a Fund and its shareholders, regulatory fines, penalties, reputational damage, or additional compliance costs.
+Cybersecurity failures by or breaches of each Domini Fund's Adviser, transfer agent, distributor, custodian, fund accounting agent or other service providers may disrupt Fund operations, interfere with a Fund's ability to calculate its NAV, prevent Fund shareholders from purchasing, redeeming or exchanging shares or receiving distributions or receiving timely information regarding the Fund or their investment in the Fund, cause loss of or unauthorized access to private shareholder, regulatory fines, penalties, reputational damage, or additional compliance costs.
 Substantial costs may be incurred in order to prevent any cyber incidents in the future.
 Each Fund and its shareholders could be negatively impacted as a result.
 New ways to carry out cyber attacks continue to develop.
 There is a chance that some risks have not been identified or prepared for, or that an attack may not be detected, which puts limitations on a Fund's ability to plan for or respond to a cyber attack.